This Specimen has been sold.

 42.5" Stunning Green River Fossil Fish "Mural" with Large Mioplosus

-Due to the size and weight of this piece it will be shipped on a pallet or in a crate via freight.
-Our website cannot automatically calculate freight shipping costs, so these costs will be calculated and billed after purchase.
-Please contact us prior to purchase if you need a shipping quote.
+Note: Because of its size and weight, this piece will ship via freight on a pallet or in a crate.
+Our website can’t automatically calculate freight charges, so shipping costs will be determined and billed after purchase.
+If you’d like a quote beforehand, please contact us prior to ordering.

 This is an impressive fossil fish "mural" from the Green River Formation.
-It was collected from the "gastropod layers" at the Lindgren Quarry outside of Kemmerer, Wyoming.
+It was collected from the "gastropod layers" at the Clear Creek Quarry outside of Kemmerer, Wyoming.
 The entire mural measures 42.5 x 35" and features a large, 13.7" wide Mioplosus labracoides, a 9.8" long Priscacara serrata fish, ten Knightia eocaena fish (ranging from 3.9" to 5.7"), and four Diplomystus dentatus fish (ranging from 3" to 5.9").
 The majority of these fish were naturally preserved in this layer, with only two fish having been inlaid into the rock (a Knightia and the Priscacara).

 The entire piece has been backed with wood for stability and includes a wood wall hanger so that it can easily be hung on a wall.
 It weighs just under 124 lbs and will be shipped in a wooden crate on a pallet.